carolzhou/multiPhATE2/README.md

 You may configure the pipeline to perform gene finding only, or gene finding plus functional annotation.
 For example, you may want to examine the results of multiple gene finders before going forward with functional annotation.
 In order to configure phate to run gene finding only, set `translate_only` to 'true'; in this way, only gene-calling and translation (to peptide sequence) will be performed.
 If you set `translate_only` to 'false', then the pipeline will not stop at the translation step, but will proceed with functional annotation of the predicted genes (ie, blast and/or hmm).
 Normally the `genetic_code` should be set to `11`, for prokaryotic.

 4) Gene Callers:
 The gene_caller option specifies which gene caller's results (ie, gene calls) will be used for subsequent functional annotation.
 The choices are:  '[phanotate](https://github.com/deprekate/PHANOTATE)', '[GeneMarkS](http://exon.gatech.edu/Genemark/)', '[prodigal](https://github.com/hyattpd/Prodigal)', or '[glimmer](http://ccb.jhu.edu/software/glimmer/index.shtml)'.
 You must install each of the gene callers separately, although many of them can be [installed with conda](#conda-installation).
 For each gene caller you wish to have run, set that caller's parameter to 'true'.
 In the usual case, you will want to specify gene_caller='phanotate' for annotation of phage genomes.

 You may also provide your own gene calls (referred to as "custom"), but your input file must conform to a gff format that is recognized by PhATE.
 Check the distribution for a sample custom gene-call file (Eb_P2.custom.gff, which resembles the output produced by Prodigal).
 A custom gene-call file must be named according to your genome's output subdirectory (e.g., myGenome.custom.gff) and placed in the PipelineInput/ directory.
 MultiPhATE2 will recognize your custom gene-call file and move it to the designated PipelineOutput subdirectory.
 If you select more than one gene caller (or select one and provide one of your own), then PhATE will compute the following gene-call sets: superset (non-redundant list of all gene-caller gene calls), consensus (set of calls that are in agreement among at least two gene callers), and commoncore (calls that are in agreement among all callers).
 You may select as the gene-call set to be forwarded for annotation any of the gene callers or 'superset', 'consensus', or 'commoncore'.
 Only one gene-call set will be annotated in a given multiPhATE run.

 5) Annotation:
 Set to 'true' each blast or hmm search process that you want to be run.
 Note that you must have acquired the associated database, and in the next section (Databases) you must configure the location of each database.
 You may also set the desired blast parameters.
-The blast_identity sets the minimum identity that will be considered; any blast result below that threshold will be ignored.
-The hit_count parameters will determine how many top hits will be reported.
-(Note that recent releases of blast+ suggest considering at least 5 hits, and will generate a warning message if you set the hit count to less than 5.)
-You may select hmm search using phmmer, jackhmmer, or hmmscan.
+The `blast_identity` sets the _minimum_ identity that will be considered; any blast result below that threshold will be ignored.
+The `hit_count` parameters will determine how many top hits will be reported.
+(Note that recent releases of [blast+](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download) suggest considering at least 5 hits, and will generate a warning message if you set the hit count to less than 5.)
+You may select hmm searches using [phmmer](https://www.ebi.ac.uk/Tools/hmmer/search/phmmer), [jackhmmer](https://www.ebi.ac.uk/Tools/hmmer/search/jackhmmer), or [hmmscan](https://www.ebi.ac.uk/Tools/hmmer/search/hmmscan).
 Currently hmm searches are performed only using the protein fasta databases or the pVOG protein and VOG protein profile database (future releases of multiPhate are expected to support additional databases).

 6) Databases:
-Most databases used by multiPhATE can be downloaded and formatted automatically using script dbPrep_getDBs.py.
-Find this script in the DatabasePrep/ folder, and run it from that location. dbPrep_getDBs.py is provided for your convenience; however, please be aware that web page URLs and filenames may change at any time, effectively breaking the script.
-If this happens, do kindly notify us by submitting an issue on the project's github page or emailing the developers at multiphate@gmail.com. dbPrep_getDBs.py will generate a listing of the locations of the downloaded databases, which you may use to fill in the database locations in your multiphate configuration file.
+Most databases used by multiPhATE can be downloaded and formatted automatically using script [dbPrep_getDBs.py](DatabasePrep/dbPrep_getDBs.py).
+Find this script in the [DatabasePrep/](DatabasePrep/) folder, and run it from that location. [dbPrep_getDBs.py](DatabasePrep/dbPrep_getDBs.py) is provided for your convenience; however, please be aware that web page URLs and filenames may change at any time, effectively breaking the script.
+If this happens, do kindly notify us by submitting an issue on the project's github page or emailing the developers at multiphate@gmail.com. [dbPrep_getDBs.py](DatabasePrep/dbPrep_getDBs.py) will generate a listing of the locations of the downloaded databases, which you may use to fill in the database locations in your multiphate configuration file.
 Always double check that the databases are indeed present and located where listed.
-Alternately, you may download and format the databases by hand, as described below in the Supporting Databases section.
+Alternately, you may download and format the databases by hand, as described below in the [SUPPORTING DATABASES](#supporting-databases) section.
 Downloading large databases can be a time-consuming process, so plan accordingly.
 Be aware that blast programs search blast-formatted databases, and phmmer and jackhmmer search fasta sequence databases.
 Normally the very large, segmented databases (e.g., NR, Refseq Protein) are downloaded as blast-formatted databases; the fasta sequence databases are very large or a bit problematic with respect to downloading the fasta sequences.
 It is recommended to not run hmm searches against NR or Refseq Protein.
    For each database that you have in-house, specify the full path/filename.
-Note that you may need to prepare in advance all blast databases by running the "makeblastdb" utility.
-This may be done automatically by script dbPrep_getDBs.py, but for any custom databases you want to use, you will need to format them manually (see instructions with blast+ code for how to do that).
+Note that you may need to prepare in advance all blast databases by running the [makeblastdb](https://www.ncbi.nlm.nih.gov/books/NBK279688/) utility.
+This may be done automatically by script [dbPrep_getDBs.py](DatabasePrep/dbPrep_getDBs.py) but for any custom databases you want to use, you will need to format them manually.
 MultiPhate will only run with blast+; it does not support legacy blast.
-For instructions where to download the databases, see the SUPPORTING DATABASES section below.
+For instructions where to download the databases, see the [SUPPORTING DATABASES](#supporting-databases) section below.
 Note that KEGG is available by license.
 Note also that in some cases additional files are required.
 In this case, place the additional file(s) in the same directory as the associated blast database.
 For example, place the NCBI accession2taxid file in the same directory as your NCBI virus genome file (see below).
 If you are downloading datasets that you anticipate using specifically with multiPhATE, then it is suggested, for convenience, that you save them in the Databases/ folder in the multiPhATE2 distribution, but any database can be located anywhere on your local system; you need only indicate in the multiPhate.config file the full path/filename for each database.
-Remember, the pVOGs and Phantome data sets are included in the multiPhATE distribution in the Databases/ folder, but you will need to run makeblastdb to render the datasets blast-able, if you did not run dbPrep_getDBs.py (`$ makeblastdb -help`).
+Remember, the pVOGs and Phantome data sets are included in the multiPhATE distribution in the Databases/ folder, but you will need to run makeblastdb to render the datasets blast-able, if you did not run [dbPrep_getDBs.py](DatabasePrep/dbPrep_getDBs.py).
 If you will be running hmmscan, then you will need to format the pVOG and VOG databases accordingly:

 ```
 $ cat pVOG\*.hmm > pVOGsHmmProfilesDB.hmm